arangodb/docs/3.10/http/general.md

 binary format.
 Details on the expected format and JSON attributes can be found in the documentation of the individual API endpoints.

-Clients sending requests to ArangoDB must use either HTTP 1.0, HTTP 1.1, HTTP 2 or VelocyStream.
+Clients sending requests to ArangoDB must use either HTTP 1.1, HTTP 2 or VelocyStream.
 Other HTTP versions or protocols are not supported by ArangoDB.

 Clients are required to include the `Content-Length` HTTP header with the